Cyanea kuhihewa

+Discovery

 When the plant was discovered it was initially thought to be Cyanea linearifolia, an extinct species, and the discovery was broadcast and celebrated.
 Upon closer examination the plant proved to be quite different from C. linearifolia and was determined to be a new species.
 It was given the name Cyanea kuhihewa in 1996.
 The species name kuhihewa is a Hawaiian verb that means "to make an error of judgment, to mistake someone for someone else, to not recognize someone when you first see him".

 The type specimen of the plant was collected in 1991, and the following year the habitat was seriously damaged by Hurricane Iniki.
 Since then the single population dwindled and disappeared.
 In 2006 the plant was considered "possibly extinct" in the wild.
 It was rediscovered in 2017.

 The species is threatened by competition with introduced weeds, including Clidemia hirta, Rubus rosifolius, and Sphaeropteris cooperi.
 Other threats include habitat degradation by pigs, rats, and slugs.

 Several seeds have been collected from wild populations, both extinct and extant.
 These seeds are stored in the National Tropical Botanical Garden and the Lyon Arboretum.
 Conservationists hope to restore them to the NTBG's Limahuli Preserve.